 Butterfly Farm & Orchid Exhibition

 Only 25 minutes from the centre of Santa Cruz , there is a butterfly farm and a gigantic bird dome.
-Part of the park is also a spectacular orchid exhibition and natural pools and lagoons.
+Part of the park are also a nice orchid garden and natural pools and lagoons.
 Tours can be booked in our office.

 Biocentro Guembe, Santa Cruz.
 Source: Biocentro Guembe.